arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Welcome!
 I'm Rose Hartman, and I use she/her pronouns.
 I'm a data science educator with the Arcus project in DBHi.
-Today's talk is the first in a series of talks about SQL we'll be offering over the next several months.
+Today's talk is the first in a series of talks about SQL we'll be offering this year.
 We'll be recording today, so please leave your cameras and mics turned off until the question time at the end.
 If you have questions that come up during the talk, feel free to put them in the chat.
 Okay, let's get started!